wmo-im/wis2box/docs/source/reference/running/api-publishing.rst

    wis2box metadata station publish-collection

-.. note:: run the command ``wis2box metadata station sync /path/to/station_list.csv`` to both
+.. note:: run the command ``wis2box metadata station publish-collection`` to
-          cache stations from OSCAR/Surface and publish station as a collection to the wis2box API
+          publish your stations as a collection to the wis2box API

 .. seealso:: :ref:`station-metadata`